amitmula/metallica/README.md

 <a name="notifcation-service"></a>
 ## Notification service
-NodeJS micro service to read messages from Rabbit MQ trade-data and market-data exchanges and push notification to UI through web socket I/O.
+NodeJS micro service to read messages from Rabbit MQ's trade-data and market-data exchanges and push notification to UI through web socket I/O.
 ```sh
 $ cd notification-service
 $ npm install